-In an itinerary with over 600 km, we’ll show you some of the must-see places in this Portuguese region: Amarante, Lamego, Vila Nova de Foz Côa, Miranda do Douro, Porto and others.
+In an itinerary with over 600 km, I’ll show you some of the must-see places in this Portuguese region: Amarante, Lamego, Vila Nova de Foz Côa, Miranda do Douro, Porto and others.

-Thus, if you get to Northern Portugal by train or plane and want to visit Douro, rent a car and get on your way to visit this beautiful wine region.
+Thus, if you get to Northern Portugal by train or plane and want to visit Douro, hire a car and get on your way to visit this beautiful wine region.

 Visit Douro and Porto in 7 days

-If we take into account that this day will be shorter than the others, you should take the A4 highway and, before you visit Douro, make your first stop in Amarante.
-In this amazing city, we recommend that you spend some time exploring the historic centre since there are places you can’t miss:
+If you take into consideration that this day will be shorter than the others, you should take the A4 highway and, before you visit Douro, make your first stop in Amarante.
+In this amazing city, I recommend that you spend some time exploring the historic centre since there are places you can’t miss: